mcanouil/quarto-external/README.md

 > Include blank lines both before and after the shortcode.
 >
 > Currently supports `.md`, `.markdown`, and `.qmd` files only.
 >
+> - `.md` and `.markdown` files are included as-is.
+> - `.qmd` files are processed as Quarto documents, so you can use Quarto features like citations, cross-references, and math.
+>
 > **Note:** Using external content breaks the fully reproducible and self-contained nature of Quarto projects, as documents become dependent on external sources that may change or become unavailable.